Best-of Guides City of Bristol

 £££ · Modern British

-Sustainability underpins everything they do at Wilsons, making them a worthy holder of a MICHELIN Green Star.
+Sustainability underpins everything they do at Wilsons, making them one of the UK's most eco-friendly MICHELIN Stars.
 From the kitchen to the service team, everyone buys into their ethos, and they work together to run this appealing neighbourhood restaurant in perfect harmony.
-Co-Owner Mary Wilson tends her 2 acre garden at Barrow Gurney on the southwest edge of the city, then provides Chef and fellow Co-Owner Jan Ostle with the ingredients for his blackboard-written tasting menu.
+Co-Owner Mary Wilson tends her two-acre garden at Barrow Gurney on the southwest edge of the city, then provides Chef and fellow Co-Owner Jan Ostle with the ingredients for his blackboard-written tasting menu.
 Dishes are highly seasonal and feature some brilliant flavours.
 The pair also own a successful neighbourhood bakery a few doors down – look out for the original Hovis sign above the door.

 Select check-in date